AlvaroHVP/Bookbot/README.md

 # Bookbot
-BookBot is my first python project!
+BookBot is a project that can count the number of words, specific letters and characters a book have.